-MidAmerica Nazarene University includes the following activities in its intercollegiate athletics program: Men's - football, basketball, baseball, soccer, cheer; Women's - volleyball, softball, basketball, soccer, cheer.
+MidAmerica Nazarene University includes the following activities in its intercollegiate athletics program: Men's - football, basketball, baseball, soccer, cross country, indoor track and field, and cheer; Women's - volleyball, softball, basketball, soccer, cross country, indoor track and field, and outdoor track and field, and cheer.
 MidAmerica Nazarene University is a member of the National Association of Intercollegiate Athletics (NAIA) and the Heart of America Athletic Conference (HAAC).